StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/BulkHealthExporter.md

 The session will internally keep track of its creation date, and will only ever export samples up to that date.
 This allows an app to e.g. use the ``CollectSample`` API to continuously fetch and collect new Health samples, and use the ``BulkHealthExporter`` to do a one-time export operation of historical Health data.

+- Important: Ensure that your app has sufficient HealthKit access permissions before starting bulk export sessions.
+The session itself will *not* prompt the user for access; instead, it will fail to fetch and process any sample types for which no HealthKit permission is granted.

+It is possible to ``BulkHealthExporter/ExportSession/pause()`` an export session, which can then be resumed using the ``BulkHealthExporter/ExportSession/start()`` function.

 ### Example: Bulk-Upload of Historical Health Data to Firebase